Thibico/masip-ph-data-scraping/README.md

 - MASIP Infrastructure Projects data scraping

 ### NEDA - ODA Data Cleaning
-- We took 'List of Active Loans' Annex table from yearly reports through 2010-2022.
+- We extracted the 'List of Active Loans' Annex table from yearly reports spanning 2010 to 2022.
+All raw data was stored in Google Spreadsheets for further processing.
-- All the raw data was on Google Spreadsheets.
-We'll pull the raw data, clean it if needed and combine into one.
+- To ensure data consistency, we performed the following cleaning tasks:
+    - Standardized headers across all datasets.
+    - Transformed date strings into a consistent format (`MMM(M)-DD-YYYY`).
-- To publish as Datasette, we'll add data into SQLite db file.
+    - Merged cleaned data from each year into a single, comprehensive data file.

-#### Tasks to do
-- List down all spreadsheet urls inside a specific folder
-- For each spreadsheet, loop all tabs and combine data
-    -  Challenge : headers can be different.
+### Environmental Impact Assessments Data Scraping
+- Project Identification:
+    - We utilized NEDA-ODA data to manually identify infrastructure projects with significant loan amounts.
+- Data Collection:
+    - For each identified infrastructure project, we manually gathered available data and information and stored it in a spreadsheet format for further analysis and organization.
+- Project Details:
+    - In-depth information for each infrastructure project can be located in the "detailed_project_sheet" column.
+    - We utilized the ABBYY Table OCR Tool to extract relevant tables from the "detailed_project_sheet" and convert them into a structured data format.
+- Documentation of Detailed Data Sheet Organization:
+    - General Source Information (`EIS` Tab):
+        - The `EIS` tab contains general information regarding the source of the data.
+    - Project Location Data (`Geoloc` Tab):
+        - The `Geoloc` tab provides relevant location data associated with the projects.
+You can find additional tabs with corresponding table names mentioned in the `Geoloc` tab for further location-specific details.
+    - Environmental Monitoring/Impact Data (`Observations` Tab):
-- Should I added data to sqlite?
+        - The `Observations` tab contains data related to environmental monitoring or impact.
-    - Then, create data model with SQLAlchemy. (check final headers)

-### Scrape ADB Projects - philippines
+### Environmental Monitoring Reports Data Scraping